helidon-io/helidon/docs/se/tracing.md

 ### Jaeger Tracing Metrics

-As the [Jaeger Tracing](#jaeger-tracing) section describes, you can use Jaeger tracing in your Helidon application.
+As the [Jaeger Tracing][jaeger-tracing] section describes, you can use Jaeger tracing in your Helidon application.

 ### Zipkin Tracing